-Hammer shock testing is performed on shipboard machinery, equipment, systems, and structures.
+High impact shock testing, typically referred to as hammer shock testing, is performed on shipboard machinery, equipment, systems, and structures in accordance with MIL-STD-202, MIL-S-901D, and MIL-DTL-901E.
 The purpose of the hammer shock test is to verify the ability of shipboard installations to withstand shock loading, which may be incurred during wartime service, due to the effects of nuclear or conventional weapons.

 Our shock testing group has developed and refined the ringing plate method of producing repeatable SRSs to over 32,000 G. Our pyrotechnic shock testing facilities and mechanical shock testing machines (lightweight and medium weight) can be tailored to produce nearly any required shock pulse for your product.

-The knee of the SRS can be adjusted from 1,000 Hz-2,000 Hz, and these facilities can produce lower level ringing out to 10,000 Hz, as well.
+The knee of the SRS can be adjusted from 1,000-2,000 Hz, and these facilities can produce lower level ringing out to 10,000 Hz, as well.

 Test item size is never an issue in our lab.
 Items as small or large as integrated circuits or 3,400 kg (7,400 lbs.) are subject to various shock testing methods, such as the shaking profile of a truck on a potholed road, the shock of a torpedo hitting a submarine, or the controlled explosions on a spacecraft.